• Menu

 The Bottom Line

+What can I say, I still love the sun!
 The first thing I do in the morning (around 8:30-9 am) is to make my latte and walk out to check on my garden.
 I’d spend around 20-25 minutes out there soaking up the glorious early-morning sun.
+I make sure that my face, arms, and legs are not covered and free of sunscreen so that the sun’s rays can penetrate so that my body can start producing Vitamin D and Serotonin.

 After 10 am, it’s either back indoors or it’s time to cover up: sunscreen on the exposed areas, light, loose clothing, a hat and sunglasses.

+I rarely lay and sunbathe anymore.
+If I do on a rare trip to the beach, it’s full-coverage with a healthy, organic sunscreen.
 I really love the ones made by Beauty by Earth.
-Their SPF products are free of sulfates, parabens, phthalates, triclosan, or petroleum.
+They are free of sulfates, parabens, phthalates, triclosan, or petroleum.
 They are also cruelty-free and vegan.

 Here is what I use: